 Beta Access Beta · Private · Kenya

-Add court-compliant tenth-line numbering and page numbers to any PDF — text and scanned pages.
-Built-in OCR handles mixed documents automatically.
+Add court-compliant tenth-line numbering and page numbers to any PDF — required for Kenya's Court of Appeal and Supreme Court filings.
+Text and scanned pages supported.
 Nothing is ever uploaded.

 Get Beta Access Beta access available now · KES 3/page after launch